Gauripawar29/LGM-VIP-Irix-Flower-Classification/README.md

-# LGM-VIP-Irix-Flower-Classification
+# LGMVIP_Data_Science-Task1_Iris_Flowers_Classification_ML_Project
-This is 1st task assigned from LGM-VIP.
-In this task classify the IRIS flower using Python
+These Project based on the Data Science.
+In these we are classify the irix flower